wcfrobert/wthisj/README.md

 # plot results (plotly)
 column1.plot_results_3D()
 ```

 * There are 9 possible conditions (1 interior, 4 edge, 4 corner), each represented using the cardinal directions on a compass (NW, N, NE, W, I, E, SW, S, SE), except "I" which stands for interior.
 For example, "NW" represents a top-left corner column.
 * Units should be in **(KIPS, IN)**.
-* Sign convention for the applied forces should follow the right-hand rule.
+* Sign convention for the applied forces should follows the right-hand rule.
 Note **Vz should be negative** unless you are checking uplift.

 <div align="center">
   <img src="https://github.com/wcfrobert/wthisj/blob/master/doc/signconvention.png?raw=true" alt="fig" style="width: 70%;" />